Chelsoconn/theDOM/notes.md

 One of the powers of promises is their ability to be chained.
 When you attach a `.then()`method to a promise, it also returns a new promise, which can be handled with another `.then()` or `.catch()`.
 This allows for cleaner asynchronous flow control.

 To conclude, promises are an elegant way to manage asynchronous operations in JavaScript.
 They make it possible to write more predictable code compared to traditional callback approaches.
 With the understanding of promise states and how to use `.then()`, `.catch()`, and `.finally()`, you have the foundation to control more complex asynchronous operations in your code.

+- `Promise.resolve()` is a static method used to create a resolved promise with a specified value.
+- `resolve()` is not a method directly available on an instance of a promise.
+It's typically used as a function provided to the executor function when creating a promise, to fulfill the promise with a value.